 If the air filter is clogged and can't trap contaminants like it used to, those things can go back to the air that everyone in your home breathes.
 Immediate problems may include headaches, itchy eyes or throat, and dizziness.
 If air filters are not changed and problems persist, long-term effects could be respiratory disease, heart disease, or cancer.
-If the air cleaner is clogged and can't keep contaminants out of the air as they should, those items can return to the air you breathe.
+A clogged air filter makes it difficult for your unit to work properly.

 The amount of effort caused by a dirty filter means that the motors in your systems are working harder than they were designed to work.
 This results in much higher than normal utility bills.
 In fact, according to the Department of Energy, a clogged filter can cause a 15% increase in energy consumption.
 Homeowners who ignore filters in their heating and air conditioning systems risk increasing energy costs, damaging expensive equipment, and decreasing indoor air quality and personal health.

 The Minimum Efficiency Report Value (MERV) rating of an air filter measures how effectively the filter prevents dust and other contaminants from passing through the filter and entering the air stream.
 If you have more than one cat or dog, or if you have chronic allergies or asthma, it is generally recommended to change your air filter every 20 to 45 days.
 Air filters are usually made of spun fiberglass (the same as attic insulation) or %26 pleated paper framed with cardboard for added stability and rigidity.
 If you have a higher efficiency filter and don't change the AC filter often enough, a buildup of moisture can cause mold to build up in the ducts, leading to serious mold infestations.